The Two Realms

 Ascension exists across two realms—not as separate kingdoms, but as layers of the same world.
 One ancient, one emergent.
 One the foundation, one the frontier.
 To understand Ascension is to understand how these realms grew into each other.

-The Foundation: The TradFi Realm
+The Foundation: The TradFi Realm (Sovereign Realm)

 Where the old ways were forged.
+Opening later.

 This realm still operates by its sacred rhythms: the Opening Bell at 9:30 AM EST raises the banners, the Closing Bell at 4:00 PM EST marks the final accounting.
 Weekends are for reflection, not battle.
 There is wisdom in these constraints—patience, discipline, the understanding that not every moment demands action.

-The TradFi Realm is not a relic.
+The Sovereign Realm is not a relic.
 It is the root system.
 Every principle that makes Ascension's automation work—regime awareness, capital preservation, systematic execution over emotional impulse—was proven here first.
 The old guard doesn't compete with the new; it teaches it.

 Aesthetic: Medieval European — castles, knights, scrolls, guild halls, banners, candlelit war rooms, stone and iron.